stephansum/freecodecamp-wikipedia-viewer/README.md

 ### todo

 - linting
-- bugfix: flash of unstyled content tue to css injection; maybe use ExtractTextWebpackPlugin  in production
+- bugfix: flash of unstyled content due to css injection; maybe use ExtractTextWebpackPlugin  in production

 ### other ressources